 an auditor of the company.

-A notice of a general meeting must specify the date, time and place of the meeting (and if the meeting is to be held in 2 or more places, the technology that will be used to facilitate this) and, except as provided in rule 10.2(c), state the general nature of the business to be transacted at the meeting and any other matters required under the Corporations Act.
+A notice of a general meeting must specify the date, time and place of the meeting (and if the meeting is to be held using Virtual Meeting Technology in accordance with clause 10.1(g), the technology that will be used to facilitate this and sufficient information to allow the members to participate in the meeting by means of the Virtual Meeting Technology) and, except as provided in rule 10.2(c), state the general nature of the business to be transacted at the meeting and any other matters required under the Corporations Act.

 It is not necessary for a notice of an annual general meeting to state that the business to be transacted at the meeting includes the consideration of the annual financial report and the reports of the directors and auditor or the election of directors.